19hours/sg-statutes/Acts/Women’s Charter.md

 (c) recklessly gives such a notice or statement which is false in a material particular,

-shall, subject to subsection (2), be guilty of an offence and shall be liable on conviction to a fine not exceeding $2,000 or to imprisonment for a term not exceeding one year or to both.
+shall, subject to subsection (2), be guilty of an offence and shall be liable on conviction to a fine not exceeding $2,000 or to imprisonment for a term not exceeding 12 months or to both.

 [30/96]

 (2) It shall be a defence for a person charged with failing to comply with section 84(1) to prove that he took all reasonable steps to comply with the attachment of earnings order to which the failure relates.

-[83

 ## PART X